Intragroup dark matter distribution in small groups of halos in a LCDM cosmology: Results

 \subsection{Amount of IG dark matter}

 As indicated in $\S$\ref{sec:methods} we identify dark matter particles associated with an intragroup environment as those not physically bound to the haloes identified with the AHF code; first all particles within a $R_{\rm max} \!=\!1\,h^{-1}$Mpc radius and then within $R_{\rm g}$.
 In Figure~\ref{fig:histo} we show the frequency of the ratio of IG dark matter to total group mass, $f$, for our loose associations as well as for the intermediate ones, using both group identification criteria.
+The average total, IG and the matter in halos, mass obtained for all three type of groups found was $\langle M \rangle \approx 8 \times 10^{12} h^{-1} {\rm M}_\odot$.